samanthaming/samanthaming.com/content/tidbits/64-css-only-child.md

 ---
 title: CSS only-child
 description: We have first-child, last-child, and nth-child.
 What if you're the only child?
 No problem, CSS got you!
-Let's learn how only-child works...
+Let's learn how only-child works.
 tags: [css]
 order: 64
 createdAt: 2019-6-8